huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Teeny Weenies
 - [ ] Chompster

-#### In the 1994 Quidditch World Cup, which if Ireland's chasers scored the first goal?
+#### In the 1994 Quidditch World Cup, which of Ireland's chasers scored the first goal?

 - [ ] Mullet
 - [x] Troy